JohnLeeroy/Presentr/README.md

 # Presentr

 ### About
-Presentr is a tool for for audience members to queue up questions or topics to discuss for the presenter to browse at a stopping point.
+Presentr is a tool for for audience members to queue up questions or topics to discuss for the presenter.
+The presenter can look at the posts at stopping-points or at the end of the talk and immediately engage in the participants' questions.

 ### Features
  * Log in anonymously or create an account
  * Create topics and discussions
  * Post questions or comments
+ * Upvote posts
  * Real-time updates

 ### Setup